JasonLocklin/Dissertation/VWM/Discussion.md

 (non-target response).

-[VWM Multiple -mis-binding] Patients appeared to be more likely to demonstrate colour-location binding errors than controls (Figure
+[VWM Multiple -mis-binding] Patients were more likely to demonstrate colour-location binding errors than controls (Figure
 \ref{fig_VWM_MTarget}).
 There are many potential explanations for this, the most obvious being failures of binding information from the two domains in working memory.
-This type of cross-domain cognitive process has previously been shown degraded in parietal and neglect patients (@Humphreys2009; @Pisella2004).
+This type of cross-domain cognitive process has previously been shown to be degraded in parietal and neglect patients (@Humphreys2009; @Pisella2004).
 When more than one square is presented in the memory sample, colour information must be explicitly